C5H8NNaO4/effects-of-chronic-cannabinoid-abuse/cannabinoid-effects-en.md

 THC activates the CNR1, which inhibits [ADCY1][wiki:adcy1] in the synaptic cleft, leading to a reduction in ATP-cAMP transformation
 >All classes of adenylyl cyclase [catalyse](https://en.wikipedia.org/wiki/Catalysis "Catalysis") the conversion of [adenosine triphosphate](https://en.wikipedia.org/wiki/Adenosine_triphosphate "Adenosine triphosphate") (ATP) to [3',5'-cyclic AMP](https://en.wikipedia.org/wiki/Cyclic_adenosine_monophosphate "Cyclic adenosine monophosphate") (cAMP) and [pyrophosphate](https://en.wikipedia.org/wiki/Pyrophosphate "Pyrophosphate").[[4]](https://en.wikipedia.org/wiki/Adenylyl_cyclase#cite_note-:2-4)
 >
-This results in a chronic deficiency of the secondary messenger *cAMP*, and a reduction of *PKA* transcription, which is dependent on the *cAMP* concentration in the cell
+This results in chronic deficiency of the secondary messenger *cAMP*, and a reduction of *PKA* transcription, which is dependent on the *cAMP* concentration in the cell

 > PKA is also commonly known as cAMP-dependent protein kinase {...] as protein expression varies from cell type to cell type, the proteins that are available for phosphorylation will depend upon the cell in which PKA is present.
 Thus, the effects of PKA activation vary.